U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Students will learn the mindset for designing large-scale UI architectures through cases such as Threads-style real-time feeds, Amazon-style product lists and shopping carts, Netflix/YouTube video streaming UIs, Google Docs collaborative editing UIs, SpaceX-style rocket part cost analysis platforms, and Figure AI-style robot operation dashboards.

-This course can be applied to fields such as US Big Tech, global startups, enterprise SaaS, real-time dashboards, operations consoles, observability platforms, and AI/robotics/space infrastructure UI.
-Beyond simple implementation skills, the goal is to develop the capability to design complex systems into interfaces that users can understand and operate.
+This course can be applied in fields such as US Big Tech, global startups, enterprise SaaS, real-time dashboards, operations consoles, observability platforms, and AI/robotics/space infrastructure UI.
+Beyond simple implementation skills, the goal is to develop the ability to design complex systems into interfaces that users can understand and operate.

-The reason I planned this lecture is because I believe that even in an era where AI writes more and more code, the ability to understand complex domains and translate requirements into design remains a powerful differentiator for developers—one that creates high added value.
+The reason I planned this course is my belief that even in an era where AI writes more and more code, the ability to understand complex domains and translate requirements into design remains a powerful differentiator for developers—one that creates high added value.

 I feel like I'm constantly being evaluated only as a UI implementer.